Frequent Asked Questions.

-Lead times are five to seven working days once we have the right measurements and have received payment from you. see our payment policy
+Lead times are ten to fifteen working days once we have the right measurements and have received payment from you. see our payment policy

 This is the length of time it takes the glass manufacturer to produce the new sealed unit.